Poly Canyon Hike, SLO

 Directions

-On weekdays, you can park for $10 (you pay at the machine, remembering your license plate number) in any of the "general parking" spaces in the Grand Ave parking structure and walk to the trailhead.
-If this lot is full (which is often), you can park in the visitor parking lot.
-It is on the left after you turn on Pacheco Way.
-You also pay at the machine, entering your license plate number, and the cost is $12 per day.
+On weekdays, park for $10 (pay at the machine, remembering your license plate number) in any of the "general parking" spaces in the Grand Ave parking structure and walk to the trailhead.
+If this lot is full (which is often), park in the visitor parking lot, on the left before the Grand Ave parking.
 When you walk out of that parking lot and pay at the machine, Scout Coffee is on your left.

 map